Twitter App Guide (2023): What Parents, Educators, & Students Need to Know

 (This student-friendly video can be shown in the classroom or at home)

-• Twitter is an online social network, which allows users to post messages or micro-blogs (called Tweets) up to 280 characters in length
+• X is an online social network, which allows users to post messages or micro-blogs up to 280 characters in length.
+Users can upgrade to a premium subscription that allows posts up to 25,000 characters (Source: X.com)

-• Tweets can include up to four photos, videos, and links to other websites
+• Posts can include up to four photos, videos, and links to other websites

-• Those posts can become available to all Twitter users around the world in a matter of seconds
+• Those posts are available to X users around the world in a matter of seconds

-• Other users can “Favorite” and “Retweet” the post if they like it.
-In this case, the tweet goes far beyond the original user’s followers
+• Other users can “Favorite” and “Repost” the post if they like it.
+In this case, the post goes far beyond the original user’s followers

-• Most Twitter accounts are set to public, although there is a setting to make it a private account
+• Most X accounts are set to public, although there is a setting to make it a private account

 Twitter logo